Sunken concrete floor slab showing visible settlement and cracking inside a home

 The driveway has dropped away from the garage, or the garage floor slopes toward the roller door.
 Water pooling on paths instead of draining.
 A pool surround pulling away from the coping.
 The ground beneath outdoor concrete is vulnerable to the same forces — reactive clay, poor compaction, water erosion.
 If it’s happening outside, the same thing may be happening beneath your floor.

-How to spot a sunken concrete floor
+How to spot a sunken concrete slab

-How to fix sunken concrete floors
+How to fix sunken concrete slabs

 Non-Invasive.
 Laser-Monitored.
 Guaranteed.